holdenlee/holdenlee.github.io/posts/Conversation on curiosity.md

 **T:** I think you've barely scratched the surface here!
 You get book-smarts that way.
 You're biased coming from a mathematical perspective, where you can learn lots of stuff from books.

 1. You're completely ignoring the [HANDS-ON IMPERATIVE](https://en.wikipedia.org/wiki/Hacker_ethic#Hands-On_Imperative).
 Saying you learn curiosity from books is like, well, saying you gain muscles by watching exercise videos.
-Plus, for other subjects, the analogue of reading books might be something differen**T:** watching the Olympics.
+Plus, for other subjects, the analogue of reading books might be something different: watching the Olympics.
 Going to art museums (maybe not the best example, because I think I need a book to *understand* the significance of art!).
 And so forth.
 2. You said that curiosity has to come from within.
 But now you're saying it's coming from without?

 **I:**